cloudfoundry/cf-deployment/deployment-guide.md

 `cf-deployment` deploys with a "default HA" scale -- two instances, distributed across two AZs
 (with the exception of some jobs that require three instances).
-While it's easy for us to prove an ops-file
+While it's easy for us to provide an ops-file
 [to scale instance groups _down_](operations/scale-to-one-az.yml), production operators will need to provide their own ops-file to scale instances _up_.